Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

 \subsection{Reconstructing even more patterns: how far can we go?}

 A natural question that arises for the algorithms we have derived is how many patterns we can reliably reconstruct.
+In practice, the bottleneck for reconstructing the patterns using AMP is computing the partition function of the Gaussian approximation of the posterior density of a column-vector $\vx$ at every step of the algorithm (see the detailed explanation of the AMP algorithm in the Methods section):

-In practice, the bottleneck for reconstructing the patterns is computing the exact threshold function $f_{\text{in}}$~\eqref{eq:fin}.
-For the simple Hopfield prior that we first discussed~\eqref{eq:prior_hf}, computing the average in Eq.~\eqref{eq:fin} requires the summing of $2^P$, terms so the computational cost is exponential in the number of patterns stored.
-We can circumvent this bottleneck by computing this function using a mean-field approximation~\cite{Barber2012}, which was originally proposed in~\cite{manoel2017}.
+Evaluating the mean and the variance of this distribution even for the simple Hopfield prior~\eqref{eq:prior_hf} requires summing $2^P$ terms, so the computational cost is exponential in the number of patterns stored.
+We can circumvent this bottleneck by computing the function $W(\vx; \mA, \vb)$ using a mean-field approximation~\cite{Barber2012}, which was originally proposed in~\cite{manoel2017}.

-\paragraph*{The mean-field approximation} One of the difficulties that arise as we increase the number of patterns stored in the weights of the network is that it becomes non-trivial to evaluate the partition function of the Gaussian approximation of the posterior density of a column-vector $\vx$ (see the detailed explanation of the AMP algorithm in the Methods section):

-Since we have to evaluate the mean and the variance of this distribution at every step of the algorithm, it becomes essential to find a computationally feasible approximation for these quantities.